c-rizz/lr_gym/README.md

 To set up the project you first of all need to clone the repository in your catkin workspace src folder.
 You will also need to install some python3 modules, preferably in a python virtual environment.
-You can use the requirements.txt file in the gazebo_gym folder:
+You can use the build_virtualenv.sh helper script in the gazebo_gym folder:

 ```
-pip3 install -r src/gazebo_gym/gazebo_gym/requirements_sb.txt
+src/gazebo_gym/gazebo_gym/build_virtualenv.sh sb
 ```

 You can then proceed to build the workspace with `catkin build`.

-## Usage - Cartpole
+## Examples - Cartpole

 The environment can be tested using a python script that executes a hard-coded policy through the python gym interface: